agektmr/idb-node/README.md

 `idb-node` is a Polymer element that provides Indexed Database functionalities to Polymer.

-- Provided with Monolithic Pattern using `iron-meta`
+- Provided with Monostate Pattern using `iron-meta`
 - DB access will be gracefully deferred using Promise when it's not ready

 # Install